pro100andrey/pro_miniaudio/README.md

   pro_miniaudio: 0.0.1
 ```

-## AudioContext
+## Context

-The `AudioContext` class manages the initialization and querying of audio devices.
+The `Context` class manages the initialization and querying of audio devices.

 ### Example: Initialize and Query Devices